ucsb/campus-cloud-docs/docs/aws/index.md

 ## AWS at UCSB

-The UCSB Campus Cloud AWS platform is built on **AWS Control Tower** with a multi-account structure managed by Service Control Policies (SCPs).
-Every account is pre-provisioned with a consistent set of guardrails, networking configuration, auditing, and default roles so teams can start building quickly without setting up security infrastructure from scratch.
+The UCSB Campus Cloud AWS platform uses a multi-account structure where every account is pre-configured with guardrails, networking, audit logging, and default roles.
+Your team can start building right away without setting up security infrastructure from scratch.

 ---